-ACTIVELY SUPPORTING THE NEEDS OF ADULTS AND CHILDREN WITH DYSLEXIA
+ACTIVELY SUPPORTING THE NEEDS OF SCHOOLS, COMPANIES, ADULTS AND CHILDREN WITH DYSLEXIA

-May 25th 2018 in London, Victoria.
-Early Bird price - £135 to include lunch and refreshments.
-For more information please go to the Contact Us page.
-Spaces will be limited.
+London, Victoria on 22nd June Early Bird price* - £135 to include lunch and refreshments.
+For more information please go to the Contact Us page or book here

 It is estimated that 1 in 10 people are Dyslexic.
 Dyslexia can affect the way people learn, and it’s different for everyone.
 It is not just about reading and spelling, and it is not an indication of low intelligence.
 Unidentified, dyslexia can result in low self esteem, high stress, behavioural problems, and low achievement.
 With the right support, children and adults with dyslexia can achieve as much as anyone else (if not more!).
 We should all be Positive about Dyslexia.
 Our new courses can provide information and practical ways to help , we can also assess and give further recommendations for support.
 Our network of Specialists can help with a Diagnostic Assessment wherever you are in the UK.

 Positive Dyslexia was set up in order to raise awareness of dyslexia and co-occuring difficulties and support the needs of both Adults and Children.
 We can also help employers, schools and parents.